Lima Sopoaga: Highlanders

 Sopoaga followed his former Wellington coach Jamie Joseph south, signing on with the Highlanders for the 2011 Super Rugby season.
 Expected to back up Colin Slade, he ended up starting the opening game of the season against the Hurricanes due to Slade being injured.
 He responded in fine fashion by scoring a try and kicking two penalties in a 14–9 victory.
-However, in his second start of the season he suffered a shoulder injury which ruled him out of the team until the late stages of the season.
 In 2015 he helped guide the Highlanders to their first super rugby title by defeating the 1st place Hurricanes 21–14.
 Sopoaga scored the most points of any Super Rugby player in 2015, scoring 191 points that season.

 The Highlanders failed to make the Grand Final in 2016, losing 42–30 against the Lions in the semi-final.
-Sopoaga was one of the few Highlanders to shine in the 2016 semi-final, scoring a try and kicking accurately, ending his 2016 Super Rugby season with 186 points.

 Sopoaga was pulled from the field in a 16–12 win over the Blues on 11 March 2017 after suffering a hamstring injury when he performed a try-saving tackle on All Blacks team-mate and Blues midfielder George Moala.
 Sopoaga made his return from injury to replace Marty Banks off the bench in a 55–6 win over the Western Force on 20 May 2017.
 The departing Banks scored more points in the 2017 Super Rugby season than Sopoaga due to Sopoaga spending two months out injured.
-Sopoaga scored 54 points in the 2017 season, failing to score any in the quarter-final against the Crusaders where the Highlanders lost 17–0.

 Sopoaga started for the Highlanders against the touring British and Irish Lions side on 13 June 2017, contributing eight points to the Highlanders' narrow 23–22 win over the Lions before being replaced by Banks in the 54th minute.